uri-raviv-lab/pyceres/ceres/docs/source/nnls_modeling.rst

    :func:`Problem::AddParameterBlock` explicitly adds a parameter block to the :class:`Problem`.
-Optionally it allows the user to associate a :class:`LocalParameterization` object with the parameter block too.
+Optionally it allows the user to associate a :class:`Manifold` object with the parameter block too.
 Repeated calls with the same arguments are ignored.
 Repeated calls with the same double pointer but a different size results in undefined behavior.

    You can set any parameter block to be constant using :func:`Problem::SetParameterBlockConstant` and undo this using